stijlist/enough/README.md

 Style the expense breakdown popover.

-Improve error messages and feedback while creating new life events.

-Set up a devcards harness so we can test the UI from particular init states.

 Set up a clojure.test suite for reads, mutations, and chart calculations.

-Understand where errors under advanced compilation are coming from.
+Archive:
+Make chart segments interactive.
+On mouseover, highlight and provide a breakdown of the expenses, revenue growth, or income for that segment. @done
+Improve error messages and feedback while creating new life events. @done Set up a devcards harness so we can test the UI from particular init states. @done